lumagateinc/Resource-Scheduler/README.md

   - [View Logs](#view-logs)</br>
   - [Request Support](#request-support)</br>

+## Scope of a Resource Scheduler instance<!-- omit in toc -->

+A Resource Scheduler instance is associated to a single Azure Active Directory (AD) tenant.
+A Resource Scheduler instance can manage schedules for starting and stopping VMs in ALL Azure subscriptions associated with an Azure AD tenant.
+In other words:

+- Resource Scheduler has a 1-1 relationship with your Azure AD tenant.
+- Resource Scheduler has a 1-many relationship with your Azure subscriptions associated to that Azure AD tenant.

 ## Install and Configure<!-- omit in toc -->

 This section covers the initial installation and configuration of the Resource Scheduler.

 ### Installation<!-- omit in toc -->

+1. Browse to the Azure portal at https://portal.azure.com.
+Login using an account with Global Administrator rights.
+2. In the search box at the top of the browser window, type "Marketplace".
+Select the Marketplace icon to go to the Azure Marketplace.
+3. In the Marketplace search box, type "Resource Scheduler".
+4. Click the "Resource Scheduler" tile in the search results.
+5. To install the Resource Scheduler, click the **Create** button.

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").